Act for the Development of Tourism

 6. Other services related to domestic and international tourists that have been approved by the central administrative authority, having considered the nature of the business scope.

-Regarding the aforementioned scope of business, the central administrative authority may identify a travel agency as belonging in the general category, category A, or category B according to the nature of its operations.
+Regarding the aforementioned scope of business, the central administrative authority may identify a travel agency as belonging in the general category, category A, or category B, according to the nature of its operations.

-Businesses other than travel agencies may not undertake the opertaions of travel agencies.
+Businesses other than travel agencies may not undertake the operations of travel agencies.
 However, for the purposes of daily needs, the resale of domestic tickets involving land, sea, or air transportation is not subject to the restriction.

 Article 28